OSGeo/OSGeoLive-doc/en/quickstart/spatialite_quickstart.rst

 contents using point and click functions, many of which construct common SQL queries, or craft your own SQL queries.

-Lets start by viewing a spatialite database, and looking at columns within a
+Let's start by viewing a spatialite database, and looking at columns within a
 table:

 * Open the Spatialite GUI by selecting :menuselection:`Geospatial->Databases->Spatialite GUI`